 AppleCare Protection Plan benefits are in addition to a consumer’s right to a free-of-charge repair or replacement, by the seller, of goods which do not conform with the contract of sale.
-Under English law, consumers have up to six years from the date of delivery to exercise their rights however, various factors may impact your eligibility to receive these remedies.
+Under English law, consumers have up to six years from the date of delivery to exercise their rights; however, various factors may impact your eligibility to receive these remedies.
 For more details, click here.

-Because Apple designs the computer, the operating system and many applications, the Mac is a truly integrated system.
+Because Apple designs the computer, the operating system and many applications, Mac is a truly integrated system.
 And only the AppleCare Protection Plan gives you one-stop service and support from Apple experts, so most issues can be resolved in a single call.

-- Direct access to Apple experts
+- 24/7 priority access to Apple experts via chat or phone

-- Onsite service
+- Onsite service for desktop computers3

 - Your Mac computer